Scientific glassblower working on the construction of a kaliapparat (laboratory device used for the analysis of carbon in organic compounds).

 1. Only STEM courses may count toward the breadth requirements.
 STEM courses must be approved by your advisor and may include courses in chemistry, physics, or other physical sciences; courses from the many biological disciplines including pharmacy- and medical-related courses; courses in engineering; or courses with a computer science, statistics, math, or computational focus.

-2. The Department of Chemistry encourages the graduate students to take graduate-level courses but will count undergraduate mid- or upper-level STEM courses (300-500 level) toward the breadth requirement if these courses are approved by the research advisor.
+2. The Department of Chemistry encourages the graduate students to take graduate-level courses but will count undergraduate mid- or upper-level STEM courses (numbered 300-500) toward the breadth requirement if these courses are approved by the research advisor.

 3. The Department of Chemistry will only count repeatable STEM courses once (for example, courses for traineeships, RCR courses).
 However, special topics courses that have different topics can be counted more than once.

-Students work with advisor to identify elective courses 300+.
+To satisfy minimum credit requirement, students work with advisor to identify elective courses numbered 300 or above.8-15

 Total Credits51